We originated the Polypill concept in the prevention of cardiovascular disease and have undertaken trials demonstrating its effectiveness.

 The Centre houses Britain’s leading advocacy group into salt and sugar intake reduction and is conducting work into assessing the public health benefits of fiscal measures to reduce the consumption of specified food components.

 The Polypill concept, developed by scientists in the Centre, offers a simple and effective method of preventing most heart attacks and strokes.
-The Polypill papers are available here.

 We conducted a comprehensive mata-analysis of the Use of blood pressure lowering drugs in the prevention of cardiovascular disease (BMJ, 2009).
-A meta-analysis audit trail of the studies used in this publication is available here.

 We have quantified the large impact of a person's weight on the incidence of diabetes in The British Journal of General Practice and produced an on-line "Beat Diabetes Calculator" to estimate how much weight a person needs to lose to avoid their excess risk of diabetes due to their weight.